 Stay safe tonight

-8. And if the darkness is to keep us apart
+the darkness is to keep us apart

 And if the daylight feels like it's a long way off